 With diet playing such a central role in weight loss, eating smart can make all the difference.
 Tanking up on vegetables is a great way to ensure you get the nutrients your body needs while, at the same time, boosting your metabolism and burning through calories.
-Some vegetables are better than others when it comes to weight loss, so here’s your quick guide to vegetable picking.
+Best picks include leafy greens, broccoli, cooked and cooled potatoes, red pepper, radish, cauliflower.

 Getting your daily five of fresh fruit and vegetables is a great place to start if you’re on mission weight loss.
 But just eating vegetables randomly may not be enough – your choice of vegetables is just as important so you can balance nutrients with calories and weight-loss benefits.

 Here’s your guide to vegetables that can really amp up your weight-loss regimen.
 These veggies do everything from detox your system, stimulate your digestive system, and boost your metabolism – so chow them down and get fit fast!

 If you are counting calories, turn toward green leafy vegetables that are packed with nutrition.
 For instance, kale, lettuce, and spinach clock in at under 10 calories for a cup full.
 So they’ll keep you feeling full and your body plied with nutrients without making a huge dent in your daily calorie allocation.1